luizgadel/dashboard-nestjs/README.md

 # Dashboard NestJS

 This project features an API built with NestJS.
 The API contains the following endpoints:
+- GET "/": Hello World.
 - POST "/auth/login": Login;
 - GET "/auth/profile": get profile logged in;
 - GET "/users/": get registered users;
 - POST "/users/create": create a new user;

-The login endpoint returns a authorization token if the credentials are valid.
-The authorization token can be used to request the other endpoints.
+The login endpoint returns a authentication token, if the credentials are valid.
+Except for the login and hello world endpoints, all the other endpoints require a valid token on the request's auth header.

 ## Access